ADirin/DataBase_Solution/Week 2/Lecture_2.md

 ![Query Opt](/images/QueryOpt.JPG)

-## Example Scenario: Optimizing a Query
+## Example Scenario 1: Optimizing a Query

 Let's take a simple scenario where we want to retrieve specific data from a university database with three tables: `Students`, `Courses`, and `Enrollments`.